ChatGPT vs Grammarly: What’s The Difference?

 Grammarly Integrates With Other Writing Tools

 Grammarly integrates with countless writing tools, so implementing it into your workflow is seamless.
-Here’s a short list of the platforms that Grammarly integrates with:
+Basically, it works as a desktop app meaning you can use it easily with popular apps like:

 This is another area where ChatGPT falls short.
-You must copy and paste your work into the AI tool to check your writing.
+You must copy and paste your work into the AI tool via a web browser or the mobile app to check your writing.
 There’s no way to have ChatGPT automatically review your work in Gmail or WhatsApp.

 Who Should Get ChatGPT (And Why)?